 Brands have the chance to develop and polish their voice on Twitter.
 Join the never-ending dialogue by jumping into threads, adding value, sharing your own and others’ material, and providing value.

-Pinterest has 416 million monthly active users, reaching annual revenue of $1,693 million.
+Pinterest has 416 million monthly active users, reaching an annual revenue of $1,693 million.
 Fashion, cuisine, décor, weddings, workouts, and DIY-related pins are among the most popular on Pinterest.

 Furthermore, anything with high-quality and engaging visuals can do well on Pinterest.